DiabloSerpent/simple_sudoku_generator/README.md

   - ie logging the state of a sudoku to a dedicated file as opposed to stdout
 - turn the sudoku rules into separate objects
 - make an empty cell constant
+- break up logic of rules into smaller chunks